Property Saviour logo

 Availability of similar properties

-If competition is fierce and there are many similar commercial properties that aren’t selling in the same location – what are the chances of your property selling?
+If competition is fierce and many similar commercial properties aren’t selling in the same location – what are the chances of your property selling?

 Condition of the property